On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Introduction

-The present work aims to provide an explanation to the additional condition on the Friedmann equations.
+The present work aims to provide a physical and dynamical explanation of the additional condition imposed on the Friedmann equations, clarifying its role in restoring a well-posed Cauchy problem and ensuring the viability of metric $f(R)$ gravity at late times.

 The analysis is carried out by adopting a general reconstruction scheme for metric $f(R)$ gravity in the Jordan frame, in which the gravitational Lagrangian is parametrized through an effective redshift dependent function that governs the evolution of the Hubble parameter.
 Because the binned SNe~Ia data probe only the late-time, low redshift Universe, this function can be expanded around the present epoch with a second-order Taylor series.
 This provides a parametrisation that is sufficiently flexible to capture the observed dynamics while remaining statistically stable and well controlled.

 Despite obtaining a good phenomenological agreement with SNe~Ia observations, this reconstruction is found to be physically inconsistent.
 In particular, the resulting theory generically develops a tachyonic instability in the scalar degree of freedom.
 This behaviour can be traced back to the reconstruction procedure itself, which implicitly over-constrains the Cauchy problem for the non-minimally coupled scalar field.
 Indeed, both the present-day value of the scalar field and its time derivative are fixed simultaneously at $z=0$, despite the fact that the scalar equation of motion is second-order.
 Such an over-constraint is incompatible with a consistent dynamical evolution and inevitably leads to pathological behaviour in the scalar sector.